How Much Do Cable Railings Cost in 2025?

 Wood

 If your cable railing is going around corners, plan to budget for inserts in the wood, which will reduce the chance of the tensioned cable pulling through the wood over time.
+Additionally, each corner may increase the overall cost by 20% to 30% due to the additional posts and cables required.

 Vinyl and Composite

-Vinyl and composite posts cost $25 to $35 per post, with handrails about $10 to $20 per foot.
+Vinyl and composite posts cost $25 to $35 per post, with handrails ranging from $10 to $20 per foot.
 These materials are durable and low-maintenance.
 Composite is designed to mimic the look of wood without the associated upkeep, offering aesthetic appeal and longevity.
 Vinyl is sculpted to resemble wood texture and painted solid colors, providing a manufactured look with minimal maintenance.

 DIY vs. Hiring a Cable Railing Contractor